PierreHunout/convert-to-webp-lite/readme.txt

 1. Enable **Debug mode** in the settings
 2. Check the log files in `/wp-content/convert-to-webp-lite-logs/`
-3. Verify your server has GD or Imagick with WebP support
+3. Verify your server has GD extension with WebP support
 4. Increase PHP memory limit if needed (add `define('WP_MEMORY_LIMIT', '256M');` to wp-config.php)
 5. Contact support with the error logs